Proud to be Surrey's new police service.

 Community policing for the citizens of Surrey.

 As a local police service, we will be able to focus on the public safety issues that are a priority for the citizens of Surrey and allocate resources to respond quickly to emerging trends.
-We are accountable to the citizens we serve through a locally appointed police board
+We are accountable to the citizens we serve through a civilian police board

 The transition to a municipal police service is well underway.
 In November 2021, the first group of experienced SPS officers began working in the community beside Surrey RCMP officers.
-Since then, we have hired close to 400 employees and deployed over 200 officers into policing operations in Surrey.
+Since then, we have hired over 400 employees and deployed over 200 officers into policing operations in Surrey.
+On November 29, 2024, SPS will become the police of jurisdiction, assuming responsibility for policing and law enforcement for Surrey.

 SPS will grow with Surrey, able to respond quickly to its changing needs